JSilvas/disco-flux/README.md

-# disco-flux
+# Mind Alchemy
-Experiments with disco diffusion and other generative models
+~ An explorer’s toolkit for spelunking into the latent space of generative AI